Vitamin D Foods: Delicious Recipes to Boost Your Health

 Bioavailability

-Vitamin D2 (ergocalciferol) is made by plants, while animals synthesise D3.
+Plants make Vitamin D2 (ergocalciferol), while animals synthesise D3.
 Vitamin D3 is considered the more active and bioavailable form of vitamin D. Foods containing D3 are animal foods, whereas foods containing D2 are from plants.

 If you’re eating vitamin D-containing foods, getting sunlight, and supplementing regularly, then either form is acceptable.
 This will ensure you’re getting some form of the more active D3.
 However, if you are not supplementing regularly, D3 is better because it stays in circulation for longer and is more bioactive.